As a neuroscientist, I am fascinated by mental health, consciousness and perception, as well as the psychology behind human relationships.

 Only you can work out why your friend has this mysterious power over you; the answer depends on your personality and theirs.
 Sometimes it's an unhealthy friendship where they are domineering, pushing you into a corner, but other times it's a more subtle and awkward state of affairs.
 Perhaps you don't take the plunge and distance yourself because you feel sorry for them: you know that you're the only friend of theirs who has stuck around, so ditching them feels immoral.

-4. They Seem To Oddly Lack Emotional Intelligence
+4. They Seem to Lack Emotional Intelligence

 Some people are genetically wired in a way that makes them unempathetic and emotionally unintelligent.
-These people are often nightmares to deal with, and to add insult to injury, the very fact that they are unaware of how they appear and affect others can make them overtly self-centered and clingy.
+These people are often nightmares to deal with and to add insult to injury, the very fact that they are unaware of how they appear and affect others can make them overtly self-centered and clingy.
 You may find yourself desperate to remove them from your life, but incapable of doing so since they always manage to slither back in.